Best EDC Knife Under $50

 Cost

 Let’s now tackle the elephant in the room – the cost.
 Just like the purpose of the knife, you probably have a rough idea of how much you want to spend on an EDC knife.
-Between $10 and $2,000, you can find a wide range of pocket knives, some customized while others readymade (yes, $2000 isn’t a typo!
+Between $10 and $2,000, you can find a wide range of pocket knives, some customized while others ready made (yes, $2000 isn’t a typo!
 Some people definitely have more money than sense!).

 However, a lower priced does not mean inferior quality, as you can find some notable brands that offer trusted EDC knives well under a hundred dollars.

-Technical features
+EDC Knife Technical features

 An EDC knife should be able to perform perfectly.
 This means avoiding knives that are thicker than your phone, as all they will do is hold you back.
 A perfectly functional knife should have thin, high performing steel.
 It should be comfortable in the hand, well-balanced, and highly responsive.
 Imagine the feeling when your knife slices an apple cleanly.